By Lambert Strether of Corrente.

 Why does the distinction between forests and tree plantations matter?
 Because forests are a far superior form of carbon removal.
 From Yale360:

-.
+Long-maturing natural forests will eventually store typically 40 times more carbon than a plantation harvested once a decade.
 “Plantations hold little more carbon, on average, than the land cleared to plant them,” says [geographer Simon Lewis of Leeds University].
 The same would apply to proposed plantations of forest to provide biomass for burning in power stations.

 That’s because plantations are grown to provide product for profit.
 From the Guardian: